-Broadcasters shall retain programme recordings for a period of at least two months after transmission.
-If a complaint has been brought concerning programme content, etc. pursuant to Chapter 5, the programme shall be retained until the complaint has been decided.
-The programme shall also be retained if notice of legal action has been given.
+Broadcasters must retain programme recordings for a period of at least two months after transmission.
+If a complaint has been brought concerning programme content, etc. pursuant to Chapter 5, the programme must be retained until the complaint has been decided.
+The programme must also be retained if notice of legal action has been given.